sanand0/til/llms.md

 - 23 Aug 2025.
 Codex and Codex CLI now support image attachments.
 - 22 Aug 2025.
 Meta-prompts _with placeholders_ is a prompt-improvement technique (similar to LLM interviewing).
 Have LLMs create the prompt with "fill-in-the-blanks".
 This makes it much easier for people to fill out.
 - 22 Aug 2025.
 [MassGen](https://massgen.ai/) is a multi-agent orchestrator.
 Early days, experimental.
 It has multiple agents answer, then vote on each others' answers, picking the best.
 - 22 Aug 2025.
 [DSPy](https://dspy.ai/) auto-optimizes prompts based on input-output pairs or evals.
 Typical improvements are ~10-20%.
 My opinion: avoid.
 It's a good idea, but has too much abstraction that hides the implementation.
-Worth learning from but not implementing.
+Worth learning from but not implementing unless you (a) have evals + metrics and (b) you KNOW you need to change models and (c) it's a long-term project where the learning curve is worth it.
+[Claude](https://claude.ai/share/7fb4b334-32fb-4d79-b2a4-6a2a842d8512) and [ChatGPT](https://chatgpt.com/c/6905ccd8-3d60-8321-869f-29b81d3d7641)
 - 22 Aug 2025.
 How LLM "Attention" works: It takes each word's embedding, moves it closer to similar words' embeddings (e.g. Apple moves towards phone or orange depending on context).
 More similar words have a higher pull, like gravity.
 [Luis Serrano](https://serrano.academy/)
   - Similarity isn't symmetric.
 E.g. "Coke" moves "drink" more towards it, but "drink" pulls "Coke" less, since "drink" could refer to other things.
   - Think of the pull ("Tinder similarity") as "what A wants" (key matrix, which pulls other words) multipled by "what B offers" (query matrix, which is pulled by other words).
 This leads to two different similarity matrices.